juliekim0918/my-jpfp/README.md

 - Write a component to display a single campus with the following information:
   - [ X ] The campus's name, image, address and description
-  - [ ] A list of the names of all students in that campus (or a helpful message if it doesn't have any students)
+  - [ X ] A list of the names of all students in that campus (or a helpful message if it doesn't have any students)
 - [ X ] Display the appropriate campus's info when the url matches `/campuses/:campusId`
 - [ X ] Clicking on a campus from the campuses view should navigate to show that campus

 - Write a component to display a single student with the following information:
   - [ X ] The student's full name, email, image, and gpa
-  - [ ] The name of their campus (or a helpful message if they don't have one)
+  - [ X ] The name of their campus (or a helpful message if they don't have one)
 - [ X ] Display the appropriate student when the url matches `/students/:studentId`
 - [ X ] Clicking on a student from the students view should navigate to show that student

-- [ ] Clicking on the name of a student in the campus view should navigate to show that student in the student view
+- [ X ] Clicking on the name of a student in the campus view should navigate to show that student in the student view
-- [ ] Clicking on the name of a campus in the student view should navigate to show that campus in the campus view
+- [ X ] Clicking on the name of a campus in the student view should navigate to show that campus in the campus view

 ### Tier 3: Adding a Campus and Adding a Student (10/61)

 #### Frontend

-- [ ] Write a component to display a form for adding a new campus that contains inputs for _at least_ the name and address.
+- [ X ] Write a component to display a form for adding a new campus that contains inputs for _at least_ the name and address.
-- [ ] Display this component as part of the campuses view, alongside the list of campuses
+- [ X ] Display this component as part of the campuses view, alongside the list of campuses
 - Submitting the form with a valid name/address should:

-  - [ ] Make an AJAX request that causes the new campus to be persisted in the database
+  - [ X ] Make an AJAX request that causes the new campus to be persisted in the database
-  - [ ] Add the new campus to the list of campuses without needing to refresh the page
+  - [ X ] Add the new campus to the list of campuses without needing to refresh the page

-- [ ] Write a component to display a form for adding a new student that contains inputs for _at least_ first name, last name and email
+- [ X ] Write a component to display a form for adding a new student that contains inputs for _at least_ first name, last name and email
-- [ ] Display this component as part of the students view, alongside the list of students
+- [ X ] Display this component as part of the students view, alongside the list of students
 - Submitting the form with a valid first name/last name/email should:
-  - [ ] Make an AJAX request that causes the new student to be persisted in the database
+  - [ X ] Make an AJAX request that causes the new student to be persisted in the database
-  - [ ] Add the new student to the list of students without needing to refresh the page
+  - [ X ] Add the new student to the list of students without needing to refresh the page

 ### Tier 4: Removing a Campus and Removing a Student (8/61)